 Response actions for the highest ranking items on the UTHealth Houston's potential emergency situations risk assessment matrix are included within the plan.
-Information included assists employees, students and visitors in responding to emergency of Texas Physicians emergency plan, departmental plans or other emergency related plans.
+Information included assists employees, students and visitors in responding to emergency unannounced to the institutional community.
+Testing of the UTHealth Houston ALERT textbased emergency communication system is also conducted twice per year.
+Records of emergency drills are maintained by Environmental Health and Safety.